Bilue/swift-style-guide/README.md

 #### Whitespace

 * Spaces, not tabs.
-This should be specified in the `.xcodeproj`'s settings to override user preferences.
+This should be specified in the `.xcodeproj`'s settings to override user preferences, which can be done by selecting the project navigator, and then modifying _Text Settings_ in the file inspector (⌘⌥1).
 * End files with a newline.
 * Make liberal use of vertical whitespace to divide code into logical chunks.
 * Don’t leave trailing whitespace.